 The fact of the matter is, for all of his heel runs in the WWE, Punk will always be cheered for.
 Why?
 Because he's just so good at being bad.

-Brock Lesnar is usually characterized as a remorseless monster bent on destruction, dominance, and bringing the pain, and even in Real Life came into the business with a huge mercenarial Jerk Jock attitude towards wrestling which even now is still there and which he admits to with no shame.
+Brock Lesnar is usually characterized as a remorseless monster bent on destruction, dominance, and bringing the pain, and even in Real Life came into the business with a huge mercenary Jerk Jock attitude towards wrestling which even now is still there and which he admits to with no shame.
 But because he's such a freakishly talented athletic badass, a lot of people still love him.
 Granted, a lot of those people love seeing him as a HEEL because of all of the above, but still… between his sporadic appearances since his "return" to WWE, his popularity has dwindled somewhat though.
 After breaking The Undertaker's streak at WrestleManiaXXX on April 6, 2014, though, the X-Pac Heat picked up steam to such a degree that even Lesnar was surprised.
+Then he destroyed John Cena at SummerSlam four months later and won back the crowd.